Massachusetts Residents Ask Supreme Court to Review Offshore Wind Project

 U.S. District Judge Indira Talwani ruled against the residents in May 2023.
 She determined that they had failed to prove that BOEM or NMFS violated the Endangered Species Act or the National Environmental Policy Act (NEPA) during the approval process.

-The U.S. Court of Appeals for the Second Circuit affirmed Talwani’s ruling on April 24 of this year.
-The circuit court specifically found that NMFS’s environmental assessment “was not defective,” and that BOEM’s reliance on it did not violate NEPA.
+The U.S. Court of Appeals for the Second Circuit affirmed Talwani’s ruling on April 24.
+That court specifically found that NMFS’s environmental assessment “was not defective” and that BOEM’s reliance on it did not violate NEPA.

-The Epoch Times reached out for comment to the U.S. Department of Justice, which is representing BOEM, but had not received a reply by publication time.
+The U.S. Department of Justice, which is representing BOEM, didn’t reply by publication time to a request for comment.

-The federal government has vowed to construct 30 gigawatts in fixed-bottom offshore wind energy projects by 2030, which it says would power upwards of 10 million homes.
+The federal government has vowed to construct 30 gigawatts in fixed-bottom offshore wind energy projects by 2030; it says they would power upward of 10 million homes.
 The government wants another 15 gigawatts of floating wind turbines to be built by 2035.

 The White House has said building the fixed-bottom turbines would support 77,000 jobs, prevent 78 metric tons of carbon dioxide emissions, and lead to $12 billion annually invested privately in offshore wind projects.